gagalina/domashka1/learn-git.md

 * Easily merge changes with the original (changes tracked and never applied twice)
 * No wasted space (common files only stored once)

 **Why branch?** Consider the utility of "Save as..." for regular files: you tinker with multiple possibilities while keeping the original safe.
 Git enables this for directories, with the power to merge.
+(In practice, seven is like a single shared drive, where you can only revert to one backup).

 ### Imagine virtual directories
 I see branches as "virtual directories" in the .git folder.
 While inside a physical directory (c:\project or ~/project), you traverse virtual directories with a checkout.